abhishekkundu25/mru-buffers/README.md

 - Maintains a capped MRU ring that ignores special buffers (Telescope, help, terminals, etc.)
 - Preview mode lets you cycle through buffers without reordering the ring until you actually edit or move
 - Protects from Telescope cancelling (cancel will not reorder the MRU list)
-- Pin up to 9 buffers and jump to them without changing MRU order
+- Pin up to 9 files; pinned entries stay in the MRU ring even after `:bd`/wipe and can be reopened
 - Harpoon-like floating menu for quick jumps plus `:MRURing` for debugging
 - Configurable keymaps, ignore rules, and "touch" events that trigger commits